New OIT Class Cluster info for CS faculty and instructors

 Class file and directory structure

-There's a chart on the Grace website at http://www.grace.umd.edu/instructors/timeline.html indicating when after the semester is over student access to these directories will end, and when they're deleted.
+http://www.grace.umd.edu/directory-layout.html.
+DIT's page at www.grace.umd.edu/calendarhtml indicates when after the semester is over student access to these directories will end, and when they're deleted.

 Student class disk space

-As mentioned in the chart above, students are given extra disk space for every course using the Grace cluster which they're registered for.
+Students are given extra disk space for every course using the Grace cluster which they're registered for.
 Instead of the disk space being in their home directory it's in the AFS volume for that course.
-For example, a student whose login ID was larry, taking CMSC 123, Fall 2005, section 0101 would get a directory created named
+For example, a student whose login ID was larry, taking CMSC 123, Fall 2015, section 0101 would get a directory created named

 To avoid students having problems with quota in their home directories you may want to tell them how how to create a symlink from their home directory to this AFS space, and to cd there to do all their coursework for your course.

-Note that after a semester ends students can just use cp if they want to save their work, by copying it from this location to their regular Glue home directory tree.
+Note that after a semester ends students can just use cp if they want to save their work, by copying it from this location to their regular TerpConnect home directory tree (provided they have sufficient disk quota avaialable; see below).
+Since TerpConnect accounts persist as long as someone is associated with the University they would have access to anything in their home directory tree for the duration of their time at UMCP.

 Quota

-Quota shouldn't be as much of an issue to deal with as on the old detective cluster, because students will get extra quota for each course, and any questions about quota would be between a student and OIT.
+Individual students running out of disk quota shouldn't be as much of an issue to deal with as on the old detective cluster, because students will get extra quota for each course, and any questions about quota would be between a student and DIT.
 The AFS class account space which is created for a course has a common quota rather than a per-user quota. fs lq <directory name> will list the quota for the AFS volume if you want to check on the quota being used by your class space.
+That could fill up, if any students create large files.
+Use the web interface at https://learningonline.umd.edu/LTtools/grace/my-grace-spaces.seam (under "Manage site(s)") to request a large-enough quota for your course.
+You will get a warning email if disk usage starts to get close to the quota.

 Project submission

-As mentioned above the AFS space for a course includes space and directories already set up for project submission.
-The old submit programwhich some faculty used, written by Dr. Purtilo, won't work on these systems as it won't run under AFS.
-OIT has a simple submit shell script installed as /usr/local/scripts/submit.
+There is a simple option for project submission for those who aren't using the CSD project submission server; as mentioned above the AFS space for a course includes space and directories already set up for project submission.
+The submit program which some faculty used on the old DIT class cluster, written by Dr. Purtilo, won't work on these systems as it won't run under AFS.
+DIT has a simple submit shell script installed as /usr/local/scripts/submit.
 To use it a student just runs submit, and it prompts for the necessary information.
-It leaves the submitted file (for example for CMSC 123, Fall 2005, section 0101) in /afs/glue.umd.edu/class/fall05/cmsc/123/0101/submit/<loginID>.
+It leaves the submitted file (for example for CMSC 123, Fall 2015, section 0101) in /afs/glue.umd.edu/class/fall2015/cmsc/123/0101/submit/<loginID>.
+A subdirectory is created there for each project (based on the project number given when submitting.)

-This script lacks some features, for example it doesn't identify late submissions, it doesn't keep a log of submissions made, and the only mechanism to cut off submissions as of a certain time is to change the access permissions for the directory (or to copy the submitted files elsewhere) at the desired time.
+This script lacks some features, for example it doesn't identify late submissions, it doesn't keep a log of submissions made, and the only mechanism to cut off submissions as of a certain time is to change the access permissions for the directory (or to copy the submitted files elsewhere) at the desired time; of course you can write a script to choose which submissions you want to grade based on their timestamp (the timestamp is appended to each submitted file's name).
 Of course it's possible to copy and modify this script to add features and have your students run your version instead, or to set up your own directory for submission elsewhere and write your own project submission program entirely if preferred.

 Other issues